 Want to wow your sales team for kickoff?
 Try some new approaches that could help reps have value conversations customers want to have.

-It’s sales kickoff planning season in sales and marketing organizations around the world.
+Tis the season for picking sales meeting kickoff themes for sales and marketing organizations around the world.
 You definitely have to set the dates, confirm the budget, find the location, and get executive buy-in.
 But when it comes to the content for the sales kickoff meeting, don’t settle for a new version of the same checklist you may be using.

 1. Model conversations vs. new sales pitches